-Several sources are reporting the U.S. Navy SEALs are adopting the Glock 19 as their standard issue sidearm, replacing the venerable Sig Sauer P226 Mk25 pistols the Teams have used for many years!
+Several sources are reporting the U.S. Navy SEALs are adopting the Glock 19 as the standard-issue sidearm, replacing the venerable SIG SAUER P226 pistols the Teams have used for many years.
 This announcement is likely to fuel an already very hot debate over the value of Glock pistols.
-Though the SEAL Teams have had a few Glocks in their inventories, this is the first report that the Glock will become the standard-issue sidearm over the Sig Sauer.
+Though the SEAL Teams have had a few Glocks in their inventories, this is the first report that the Glock will become the standard-issue sidearm over the SIG.

 Ever since Glock entered the firearm market there have been supporters and detractors.
 Perhaps like no other debate about pistols, the two sides of the Glock debate have avid members who are adamant about their beliefs and vigorously opine their opinions for all who will hear.
-Anyone taking the other side is labelled an idiot who “obviously” doesn’t understand firearms.
-The only real comparison firearm debate is the half century old debate over which military rifle is the best: AR-15 or AK-47.
+Anyone taking the other side is labeled an idiot who “obviously” don’t understand firearms.
+The only real comparison firearm debate is the half-century-old debate over which military rifle is the best: AR-15 or AK-47.

 This YouTube video from Denny Ducet purports to have knowledge of the official SEAL transition to the Glock 19.
 Though unconfirmed it would appear some frogmen are indeed packing Glock 19’s.